billhennessy/hennessysview2020/content/posts/2016/2016-06-01-it-must-be-a-diversion-right.markdown

 ![french](https://hennessysview.com/wp-content/uploads/2016/06/french-1.jpg)

-Yes, it looks like a graphic of a total lunar eclipse with a small rock thrown into the picture for effect.
+Yes, it looks like a graphic of a total lunar eclipse with a small rock thrown into the picture for affect.

 While my own finances are often the source of amusement among friends, I don't think Mr. French has Trump money.
 He probably doesn't even have Crooked Hillary money.
 And I'm sure Mr. French is a wonderful guy, but Donald Trump just dispatched 16 of the GOP's best, most seasoned professional politicians as if they were hayseeds.
 What chance does French stand?